 Sustainability can only be done correctly if everyone has an understanding of what is trying to be done.
-For example, your fulfillment team should know how to optimize packaging to reduce packing materials without compromising safety during transit.
+For example, your fulfilment team should know how to optimise packaging to reduce packing materials without compromising safety during transit.

 Sustainable supply chain management with ShipBob

-ShipBob strives to provide sustainable 3PL services across the supply chain and partners with sustainable companies to optimize our fulfillment capabilities.
+ShipBob strives to provide sustainable 3PL services across the supply chain and partners with sustainable companies to optimise our fulfilment capabilities.

 From eco-friendly best practices to reducing and offsetting carbon emissions, ShipBob continues to make improvements on sustainability to meet the needs of our customers, as well as our merchants’ customers.